Profile updated 30/04/21

 Get to know London before you arrive on my Virtual Panoramic Tour.
 It's like a hop-on-hop-off bus ride leaving 10am on a Saturday morning.
 It takes two hours to get round and costs £5 a ticket.
 You can join and leave anytime you like just like in real life - or you can book me at a time to suit you.
 You choose!
 Alternatively you could come on my virtual Moonploy Tour of the streets on the London version of the Monopoly board, which just happen to be the most famous places in London.
 We go once round using the dice to tell us where to stop.
 No two tours are the same!
 That costs £5 a ticket too.

-Try my Margaret Thatcher in Chelsea virtual tour.
-You'll see the borough which became famous during the Swinging Sixties and get to know a little of the life of one of the country's greatest prime ministers who lived in Chelsea before she came to power in 1979.
-She lived in Chelsea in the 1950s as a young mother and in the 1970s as she prepared to lead the nation.
+Allow me to present my Margaret Thatcher in Chelsea virtual tour.
+No British woman was more international than the prime minister Margaret Thatcher.
+On this event you'll see the borough which became famous during the Swinging Sixties and get to know something of the life of one of the country's greatest prime ministers who lived in Chelsea before she came to power in 1979.
+She was there in the 1950s as a young mother and in the 1970s as she prepared to lead the nation.
 We visit her homes, her shops, her church and her grave and conclude with a recitation of Tennyson's Ulysses, a poem she could recite.
 Her life was truly a great odyssey.

 As the former chief music critic of the London Evening Standard, allow me to take you through my on-line illustrated Short History of English Music.
 It covers the 500 years from the Renaissance church composer John Taverner (1490-1545) to the Neo-Renaissance church composer John Tavener (1944-2013).
 In a blank verse narrative, I focus on shelves of the most significant composers to have enhanced the nation's musical culture.
 Not all of them were English-born: the island nation was always an immigration melting-pot.